Skip to main content

 Age: The state Circuit Breaker starts at age 65 by December 31 of the tax year.
 Local programs can start at 60, 65, or 70, depending on the law your town uses.

-Home status: Most local programs require you to own and occupy the home as your principal residence, also called your domicile.
-The state exemption guide explains that your domicile is your main legal home.
+Home status: Most local programs require you to own and occupy the home as your main residence, also called your domicile.
+The state senior exemption guide explains that local senior exemptions use ownership, residency, income, and asset rules.

 Residency history: Many local exemptions require years of Massachusetts residency and years of ownership or occupancy.
 That is one reason adult children should not assume a parent qualifies just because they are over 65.